djeada/Linux-Notes/notes/inodes_and_symlinks.md

 * third column - hardlink counter

 ## Hardlink
-The same file can have different name and appear in different places.
+The same file can have different names and appear in different places.

+To create a hardlink, use:

 ```bash
 ln existing_file hardlink_name